AndcultureCode/AndcultureCode/clean-code/OBJECTS-AND-DATA-STRUCTURES.md

 ```

 But whether this defies the Law of Demeter or not depends if the classes for `context`, `options`
-and `scratchDirectory` are data structures (with accessors) or objects.
+and `scratchDirectory` are data structures or objects.
-If the classes are data structures with no methods, and are written like the following, we would
-know that the law is not being violated:
+C# muddies the water with the ability to have advanced functionality within `get`/`set` object
+accessors.
+If you know that all of the classes are DTOs, then the following structure could be used
+(though it isn't ideal):

 ```csharp
 var outputDirectory = context.Options.ScratchDirectory.AbsolutePath;